hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_managed_hardware_security_module.html.markdown

 * `bypass` - (Required) Specifies which traffic can bypass the network rules.
 Possible values are `AzureServices` and `None`.

 * `default_action` - (Required) The Default Action to use.
 Possible values are `Allow` and `Deny`.

+---

+A `activate_config` block supports the following:

+* `security_domain_certificate` - (Required) A list of KeyVault certificates resource ID(minimum of three and up to a maximum of 10) to activate this Managed HSM.
+More information see [activate-your-managed-hsm](https://learn.microsoft.com/en-us/azure/key-vault/managed-hsm/quick-create-cli#activate-your-managed-hsm)

+* `security_domain_quorum` - (Required) Specifies the minimum number of shares required to decrypt the security domain for recovery.
+This is required the `security_domain_certificate` is provided.
+The value must between 2 and 10 (inclusive).

 ## Attributes Reference